MTR & AIRPORT EXPRESS, INTER-CITY AND HIGH-SPEED TRAINS

 MTR Light Rail also operates some feeder bus services mainly in the North West New Territories along routes serving Light Rail and West Rail.

-There are twelve daily services from Hung Hom to Guangzhou East of which ten call at Dongguang with a journey time of approx 1 hour 40 minutes.
-One service calls at Foshan and terminates at Zhaoqing, a journey time of around 4 hours.
+There were twelve daily services from Hung Hom to Guangzhou East of which ten called at Dongguang with a journey time of approx 1 hour 40 minutes.
+One service called at Foshan and terminated at Zhaoqing, a journey time of around 4 hours.

-There are also trains to and from Beijing West (journey time 24 hours) and Shanghai (journey time 20 hours) on alternate days.
+There were also trains to and from Beijing West (journey time 24 hours) and Shanghai (journey time 20 hours) on alternate days.

-Hong Kong Immigration formalities are completed at Hung Hom Station (not at the border).
+Hong Kong Immigration formalities were completed at Hung Hom Station (not at the border).

 For full timetable, fares, ticketing and online ticket purchase see;